-The Festival is indeed fortunate to be holding the last recital in Newcastle by organist Peter Guy, perhaps for some considerable time to come.
-Peter Guy was the Organist and Master of the Choristers at Christ Church Cathedral, Newcastle until May 2022, when Peter decided to travel to Prague to further his musical training.
+Peter Guy was the Organist and Master of the Choristers at Christ Church Cathedral, Newcastle until May 2022, when he travelled to Prague to further his musical training.
 Prior to his work at the Cathedral, Peter was Director of Music at St Stephen’s Uniting Church, Macquarie St, Sydney, and was the inaugural Director of Chapel Music at St Andrew’s College within the University of Sydney.

 As an educator, Peter has been employed as a sessional lecturer and tutor in harmony, aural and organ at the University of Newcastle.
 He was a foundation teacher in the ACT Organ School (2004-2007) and is a foundation director of the Newcastle Cathedral College of Music.
 In 2019 he commenced training for the Australian Kodaly Certificate (Secondary Education).